undergroundgardenclub/lattice/README.md

 ##### SYSTEM DESIGN

-ATM, everything is setup to run locally.
-There are two primary pieces:
+There are two primary pieces to this tool at the moment:

 > **Hardware**: Build and setup instructions are in the `/devices` directory.
 We're using Raspberry Pis to simplify using this tool and ensuring good video/audio processing.
 Once interaction patterns are sturdy, we'll create our regalpunk aesthetic head piece and hardware configuration.